Internet for Seniors

 Icon Time To Read8 min read

-Internet service providers (ISPs) don’t typically offer senior-specific discounts on home internet service.
-But depending on your financial situation and how you like to use the internet, there are a few internet plans that can help seniors save money while also getting fast internet speeds with enough data to enjoy them.
+Internet service providers don’t typically offer senior-specific discounts on home internet service, but there are ones more suited to those living in rural areas or senior living communities.
+Depending on your financial situation and how you use the internet, there are a few internet plans that can help seniors save money while also getting fast internet speeds.

-We recommend AT&T, Xfinity, and HughesNet plans to keep you connected and your wallet happy.
-Wherever you live, at least one of these providers will be available.
+We recommend AT&T, Xfinity, or Hughesnet plans to keep you connected and your wallet happy.
+At least one of these providers is available wherever you live.

-Let’s take a closer look at our recommendations for the best internet options for seniors.
+Let’s look closer at our recommendations for the best internet options for seniors.

 Our top picks: Best internet options for seniors